• Level of education

 Description

-One of the major issues related to the use of different materials in our daily life is their durability and therefore their degradation.
-In this course, we will address the issues related to the durability of materials (resources, reserves, criticality of materials, ...) as well as the methodologies for studying durability (types of aging surface / volume, temporal extrapolation, multi-scale, combination of effects, experimental representation and industrial validation).
-This will then allow to model the aging kinetics from different models.
+One of the major issues related to the use of different materials in our daily lives is their durability and therefore their degradation.
+In this course, we will address issues related to the sustainability of materials (resources, reserves, criticality of materials, etc.) as well as methodologies for studying sustainability (types of surface/volume aging, temporal extrapolation, multi-scale, combination of effects, experimental representation, and industrial validation).
+This will then allow us to model the kinetics of aging using different models.

 The different types of degradation affecting polymers will then be analyzed.

-Finally, the aging of different types of materials will be illustrated by different concrete case studies (concrete, ceramic, metals and elastomers).
+Finally, the aging of different types of materials will be illustrated by various concrete case studies (concrete, ceramics, metals, and elastomers).

 Read more